Category:

-What Is Strangulation?
+What is Strangulation?

 Strangulation is an activity in which someone's neck is constricted, with the goal of cutting off blood flow or the person's air supply.
 This activity can lead to death, and the goal of strangulation is sometimes death, but controlled forms are also used in some martial arts and in the law enforcement community, with the goal of suppressing an opponent without killing him or her.
 Humans have been strangling each other for thousands of years, with evidence of strangling being found in numerous archaeological sites all over the world.